Top 50 Interesting Facts about Germany and Germans

-Germany is a country in Central Europe that shares many similarities with its neighbours.
-But at the same time, it is a unique country with its own customs, history and culture.
+Germany is a country in Central Europe that shares many similarities with its neighbors.
+However, it is also a unique country with its own customs, history, and culture.
 In this article, we have collected 50 fascinating facts about this country and its people that will help you form a first impression and plan your holiday in Germany in an interesting way.

-So, let’s begin our journey through the history, traditions and sights of this amazing country.
+So, let’s begin our journey through the history, traditions, and sights of this incredible country.

-2. Germanic tribes settled these lands in the 1st millennium BC.
-For a long time they were rivals of Rome.
+2. Germanic tribes settled in these lands in the 1st millennium BC, often competing with Rome.

 3. The Germanic king Otto I became the first Holy Roman Emperor.

-4. The Hanseatic League, which united the northern cities of Germany, was for a long time the most powerful trading organisation in Europe.
+4. The Hanseatic League, which united the northern cities of Germany, was the most powerful trading organization in Europe for an extended period.

-5. It was here that book printing was invented by Johannes Gutenberg in the mid-15th century.
+5. Johannes Gutenberg invented book printing here in the mid-15th century.

-6. In the 18th century, Germany became the birthplace of philosophy.
-The great philosophers Kant and Fichte lived and worked here.
+6. In the 18th century, Germany became the birthplace of philosophy, with great philosophers such as Kant and Fichte living and working in the country.

-7. The first centralised state on these lands appeared only in 1815.
-It was called the German Union and united 38 states.
+7. The first centralized state on these lands appeared in 1815, known as the German Union, uniting 38 states.

-8. Germany is the only country in the world that unleashed two world wars at once – the First and the Second.
+8. Germany is the only country in the world that initiated two world wars simultaneously – the First and the Second.

 10. Modern Germany is divided into 16 federal states, each with its own laws and regulations.